All Episodes

 The claim would still be able to be made, but they could open a rulemaking to stop it.

-What FDA did was uh rewrite the statute basically by interpretation and said, No, we're the only health agency authorized by Congress to evaluate what the truthfulness of nutrient disease claims.
+What FDA did was rewrite the statute basically by interpretation and said, no, we're the only health agency authorized by Congress to evaluate the truthfulness of nutrient disease claims.

-And you can't uh use another government agency's health claim.
+And you can't use another government agency's health claim.

-You have to come to us and we have to determine whether that agency was correct and it's science.
+You have to come to us and we have to determine whether that agency was correct in its science.

-And so what we've done is uh uh I just we just filed Lines for Natural Health, just filed uh the largest health claim petition in the history of the United States, 118 separate nutrient disease risk reduction claims made by other government health agencies that we're asking FDA to approve uh under the uh Fedama uh provision.
+And so what we've done is we just filed, Alliance for Natural Health just filed the largest health claim petition in the history of the United States, 118 separate nutrient disease risk reduction claims made by other government health agencies that we're asking FDA to approve under the FADAMA provision.

-They have until January of uh 2026, where they uh should immediately allow all 118 claims, which will dilute the market for the first time with fundamental nutrient disease information from all sorts of nutrients,
+They have until January of 2026, where they should immediately allow all 118 claims, which will diluge the market for the first time with fundamental nutrient disease information from all sorts of nutrients.

-and that will help consumers enormously understand the health benefits of of specific products and both foods and dietary supplements, and it should alter uh eating habits if if history repeats itself in ways that would enhance life and reduce the risk of age-related diseases.
+And it should alter eating habits if history repeats itself in ways that would enhance life and reduce the risk of age-related diseases.

-Um I want to bring our audience's attention to the fact uh I've highlighted that our store, Health Ranger Store Inc., we have also helped uh support this effort, as has uh Cardiomerical and Living Fuel and Evolution Nutraceutical Santa Core International, et cetera.
+I want to bring our audience's attention to the fact I've highlighted that our store, Health Ranger Store, Inc., we have also helped support this effort, as has Cardiomiracle and Living Fuel and Evolution, Nutraceutical, Santa Corps International, etc.

-So uh many of us are helping to support this effort.
+So many of us are helping to support this effort.

 We think it's critical.

-And I I would like, Jonathan, I'd like you to answer two questions here.
+And I would like, Jonathan, I'd like you to answer two questions here.

-Uh the first question is you're filing a petition with the FDA.
+The first question is, you're filing a petition with the FDA.

 There must be a reason why you believe this to be the most efficient way to achieve this.